SummaryRead the full fact sheet

 - Ask for help to complete the menu if you need it.

-Talk to staff about what foods you eat or don’t eat, and about your eating habits.
-Let staff know if there are foods you won’t eat, for example, because of your religion or culture.
+- Talk to staff about what foods you eat or don’t eat, and about your eating habits.
+Let staff know if there are foods you won’t eat, for example, because of your religion or culture or dietary requirements.
 The kitchen should be able to cater for special needs.

 Additional food and supplements in hospital